VictoriaPatten/phd-scripts/bcbio-nextgen/README.md

+#All scripts shown are example scripts and were run individually for each patient.

 bcbio_config.yaml
 This is an example configuration script of how tumour-normal pairs were run through the bcbio pipeline to obtain database files of somatic variants.